I love learning. I want to know everything.

 I still don’t know how to skip the insufferable asshole part of learning something new.
 If you figure it out, let me know — after you’ve gotten over the insufferable asshole part of figuring it out, that is.

 But I try to be more aware of what I’m doing now.
 I try to withhold my opinion in conversations until I’m asked for it.
-I try to notice and squash derision before it forms a smirk when someone doesn’t know something I’ve already learned.
+I try to notice and squash the smugness before it forms a smirk when someone doesn’t know something I’ve already learned.
 I try to remember that for every piece of information I have that someone else doesn’t, there are ten thousand things I don’t know.

 It hasn’t cured me — I mean, shit, I was probably condescending within this post about trying not to be condescending — but the people who’ve known me longest have commented that I suck a little less to talk to these days.